jrnglo/Logicalc/README.md

 ```

 ## 👥 Contributors
 Finally, this section acknowledges and celebrates the individuals who have made significant contributions to the development and success of the project.
-Meet the dedicated and talented team members, developers, and collaborators who have played key roles in bringing QLBase to life and advancing its objectives.
+Meet the dedicated and talented team members, developers, and collaborators who have played key roles in bringing Logicalc to life and advancing its objectives.
 - **Mark Kenneth Doruelo** - CNN Architecture
 - **Jaru Angelo Roces** - Mobile Integration
 - **Audrey Mae Salgado** - UI/UX Design